muratkars/workshop/exercise-1/README.md

     kubectl get nodes
     kubectl get pods --all-namespaces
     ```
-    Note the number of nodes you have.
+    Note the number of non-master nodes you have.
 You need to know how many replicas you can schedule on seperate nodes.
+    By default, your cluster will not schedule pods on the master for security reasons.
+If you want to be able to schedule pods on the master, e.g. for a single-machine Kubernetes cluster for development, run:

+    ```
+    kubectl taint nodes --all node-role.kubernetes.io/master-
+    ```

 ## Verify iSCSI Support